US trade deal proof of 'Abki baar Trump se haar': Cong's swipe at govt

 "The first commitment we have made is to reduce or eliminate tariffs on a wide range of food and agricultural products.
 Our demand to the PM is to put this in cold storage," Ramesh said.

-India committed to eliminate or cut down import duties on all US industrial goods and a wide range of American food and agricultural products, he pointed out.
+India is committed to eliminating or cutting down import duties on all US industrial goods and a wide range of American food and agricultural products, he pointed out.

 This commitment in the joint statement must be changed because as per this statement, India has every right to do so, Ramesh said.